 60-seconds Q&A: Introducing Roos Bakker

-The cargo team at Amsterdam Airport Schiphol has evolved in the past year following the launch of the new Aviation Marketing, Cargo and Customer Experience (ACC) department, and new appointments to the team.
+The cargo team at Amsterdam Airport Schiphol has evolved in the past year following the launch of the new Route Development, Cargo and Customer Experience (ACC) department, and new appointments to the team.

 One new member is Roos Bakker who joined the cargo team as Director of Business Development for airline route and network development, Holland Flower Alliance, e-Commerce, Asia, and Africa.

 Roos was already well-known after working for Schiphol Group for 12 years, including seven years as Senior Security Process Manager within the Safety, Security and Environment Department, before joining the cargo team last year.

 Her knowledge of aviation and willingness to learn about the world of cargo has made it a pleasure to welcome Roos to the team, and now it is time to introduce her to our Cargo Community in the best way we know how – with a 60-seconds Q&A.

 What have you learnt during your first 100 days in cargo?